 Proposed national NP framework

-This new vision for NP regulation will:
+This new vision for NP regulation:

-• promote consistency in regulation across jurisdictions
+• promotes consistency in regulation across jurisdictions

-• facilitate collaboration among regulators
+• facilitates collaboration among regulators

 Current NP registrants (NP-Adult, NP-Pediatrics and NP-PHC) will be transitioned to the new framework without having to complete further education, examinations or training.
 These NPs will continue to work within their current education (and patient population), training and competence, and maintain their competencies by participating in CNO’s Quality Assurance program.